 Make the dough

-- In the bowl of a stand mixer, cream together the butter, granulated sugar and brown sugar at Medium-High speed for 2-3 minutes.
+- In the bowl of a stand mixer, cream together the butter, granulated sugar and brown sugar and corn syrup at Medium-High speed for 2-3 minutes.
 Scrape down the sides of the bowl and add the egg and vanilla.
 Beat at Medium-High for an additional 7-8 minutes until smooth, light and fluffy.
 (During this time, make 1)the flour mixture: whisk together flour, baking soda, baking powder and salt in a medium bowl; and 2) the graham crust.)

 - For the graham crust, into a small bowl, mix the graham cracker crumbs, milk powder, sugar, and salt.
 In a ramekin, whisk the melted butter and cream, then stir into the dry ingredients until it looks like wet sand.